Cancer Research UK Internship Scheme

 Our Cancer Research UK internship programme will typically last for 12 weeks and will give school leavers, undergraduates, graduates and career changers an opportunity to develop their skills and gain work experience.

-These paid internships take place across the organisational departments, including Fundraising, Communications, Technology, Policy and Business Strategy.
+These paid internships take place three times a year in January, July and September across the organisational departments, including Fundraising, Communications, Technology, Policy and Business Strategy.

 The internship programme will give successful applicants – who are looking to start their career in the sector – a unique insight into working for a charity, whilst playing their part in the fight against cancer.